Making your application

-- degree certificate
+- a degree certificate

-- degree transcript
+- your degree transcript

 - GMAT score report (if applicable)

-Applicants based outside the UK: we interview all suitable applicants who are based outside the UK, either face-to-face (if our MBA team are attending a recruitment fair locally) or by telephone/Skype.
+We interview all suitable candidates who are based outside the UK, either face-to-face (if our MBA team are attending a recruitment fair locally) or by telephone/Skype.

-We aim to notify you of our final decision within 48 hours of the interview.
-If we offer you a place, we ask that you respond within three weeks of receiving your formal offer.
-On acceptance we will require a deposit of £2,000.
-An offer is only valid while there are still places available on the programme.
+Remember, places are limited.
+If we offer you a place, we ask that you respond within two weeks of receiving your formal offer.
+On acceptance, we will require a deposit of £2,000.
+Please bear in mind that if you have not paid your deposit, your offer will only remain valid while there are still places available on the programme.

 Information and advice from former students